lrklochek/6_Degree_Freedom_Robot/README.md

 ## Joint Fine Adjustment - 6 Trim Potentiometers
 The angles for each of the joints can be set using the 6 trim pots.
 The wiper voltages of the trim pots are fed to 6 A/D converter inputs.
 To enable pot setting joint angles, press the EQ button on the IR remote.
 To disable this operation press ST/RPT on the IR remote.

+## Lissajous Like Arm Motion
+The arm Joints 1 and 4 have sine waves generating the arm motion to display Lissajous like motion.
+The default setting has sine waves of equal amplitide and frequency with Joint 4 phase shifted 90 degress.

 #### Schematic Diagram